-Here’s an easy question: What’s your RRSP for?
-I bet you’ll say it’s for the same two things everyone else uses theirs for: saving for retirement and tax relief.
+Here’s an easy question: What’s your registered retirement savings plan (RRSP) for?
+You might say the same two things everyone else uses theirs for: saving for retirement and tax relief.

 Here’s a tougher question: What’s your tax-free savings account (TFSA) for?
-For many people, that’s not a straightforward question – not because TFSAs aren’t useful, but because you can use a TFSA in so many different ways at different stages of your life.
+For many people, that’s not a straightforward question – not because TFSAs aren’t useful, but because you can use a TFSA in so many different ways, and at different stages of your life.

 Since TFSAs were introduced in 2009, they’ve become an important part of many Canadians’ financial plans.
 But it’s not always obvious how to use a TFSA most effectively.

 Here are some ways you can put this terrifically flexible account to work.